Learning how to hang drywall in a bathroom doorway is easy.

 Always have a cutting “station” for your drywall.

-In this tutorial, I’m working on my rental home and made the master bedroom a cutting station.
+In this tutorial, we’re working on a rental home and made the master bedroom a cutting station.

-You’ll see in the video how messy it got in that bedroom, I wouldn’t do this in somebody else’s home but alas, it’s my rental.
+You’ll see in the video how messy it got in that bedroom, we wouldn’t do this in somebody else’s home but alas, it’s my rental.

 Lay your drywall flat on the floor.